 +44 (0) 20 7421 8052

-Eric Fripp has appeared in many leading cases concerning refugees, immigration, nationality, and human rights.
+Eric Fripp has appeared in many leading cases concerning refugees; immigration, including personal and corporate immigration; nationality and human rights.

 His practice extends across a wide spectrum covering these areas and he is noted for his thoroughness and skill as an advocate and for the breadth of his supporting interests in international affairs, legal and political philosophy, and history.
-In addition he is recognised internationally as a particular authority on nationality and statelessness and their interaction with the Refugee Convention 1951 and other protective instruments.
+In addition, he is recognised internationally as a particular authority on nationality and statelessness and their interaction with the Refugee Convention 1951 and other protective instruments.
 He has a particular commitment to good analysis of relevant factual matters and the clear exposition of complex legal issues.

 Key cases & testimonials